OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/getting-started-with-azure-cloud-services.md

 ---

-This guide will help you deploy your first Azure Cloud Service application using Octopus Deploy. Â This guide assumes some familiarity with Octopus.
+This guide will help you deploy your first Azure Cloud Service application using Octopus Deploy.
+This guide assumes some familiarity with Octopus.
 If you are just starting out please see the general [getting started guide](/docs/home/getting-started.md).

 In order to complete this guide you will need to have an Azure account and create an Azure Cloud Service and Azure Storage Account.
-Please refer to the [Azure documentation](https://azure.microsoft.com/en-us/documentation/) for completing these steps. Â In this guide the Cloud Service is called hello-octopus and the storage account is called octostore.
+Please refer to the [Azure documentation](https://azure.microsoft.com/en-us/documentation/) for completing these steps.
+In this guide the Cloud Service is called hello-octopus and the storage account is called octostore.

 ## Create a package

-You will need a NuGet package containing the Azure Cloud Service application you want to deploy. Â The NuGet package contains the .cspkg and .cscfg files that are published from Visual Studio.
-Here is one we prepared earlier that you can use for this guide:Â [HelloCloud.1.0.0.nupkg](https://download.octopusdeploy.com/demo/HelloCloud.1.0.0.nupkg)
+You will need a NuGet package containing the Azure Cloud Service application you want to deploy.
+The NuGet package contains the .cspkg and .cscfg files that are published from Visual Studio.
+Here is one we prepared earlier that you can use for this guide: [HelloCloud.1.0.0.nupkg](https://download.octopusdeploy.com/demo/HelloCloud.1.0.0.nupkg)

 Upload your NuGet package to the Octopus [built-in package repository](/docs/home/packaging-applications/package-repositories.md):